apof/Recommendation-System/README.md

 -->The last part concerns the implementation of a collaborative recommendation system for cryptocurrnecies, based on twitter's users' tweets.
 Firstly, given a dataset of tokenized tweets and a sentiment analysis score lexicon, Ι  created every user's vector, based on cryptocoins that he/she has mentioned and his/her tweets' content.
 As the result of this preprocessing, I create a single vector for every user, in each position of which his/her total sentiment for the corresponding coin is stored .
 As far as the application is concerned, it predicts top unknown coins (cryptocoins that a given user has never commented before on his/her tweets) using clustering or LSH-range search.
 These two methods have been used in order to find quickly and efficiently users' nearest neighbors.
-10-fold cross validation has been also implemented in order to test the perforamnce of the model.
+10-fold cross validation has been also implemented in order to test the performance of the model.
 Mae (mean absolute error) has been utilized.